 Here’s a beautiful typography book cover that transports us to the fascinating world of art and painting.
 An Object of Beauty was designed by Darren Booth to mimic an actual canvas with all the textures and layers of vivid paint.

-Minimalist, yet so intricate and beautiful, the cover suits the book, telling a story about art and the art world as we never knew it before.
+This is a good example of a minimalist book cover, yet so intricate and beautiful, telling a story about art and the art world as we never knew it before.

 18. The Way Through Doors by Jesse Ball

 If your book cover design has a great concept beneath it, you can always break a few design and typography rules.
 Not all titles have to be readable at first glance.